Blanch & Shock kick off the Endurance’s Food Spectrum project with a bang

 The choco milk is made with vintage chocolate: chocolate made from cocoa beans that are aged before use.
 It’s rich and incredibly complex, the kind of drink you can only appreciate in tiny sips.
 It tastes exactly like intensely dark chocolate melting on your tongue while somehow remaining light and milky, like a cold version of European hot chocolate – and it steals both our hearts on the spot.

 Blanch & Shock will be at The Endurance until 1st September.
 No need to book for lunch (Monday – Saturday 12pm-3pm) or Snack (Tuesday – Thursday 6pm-9pm) menus.
 Bookings essential for Saturday tasting menu, phone 0207 437 2944.
-For more information, visit Blanch & Shock.
+For further information visit Blanch & Shock’s website here.